robmoore-i/one-to-one/README.md

 - Makes sense as part of the program's flow from a user perspective.
-- Writing code that reads directly from stdin is easier than writing code to parse command-line arguments, probably.
+- Writing code that reads directly from stdin is easier than writing code to parse command-line arguments, I would guess.
+Especially given that I have an understanding of how to read from stdin anyway as part of the chat functionality.

 Cons:

 - You'd have to pipe text into the program in order to get it into a predetermined state automatically (i.e. without human interaction).
 As mentioned above however, this is a chat program, and so I would guess that this use case doesn't demand support.
+The program is designed such that this would be easy to change anyway, so I don't think this is a big problem.

 #### Developed on a mac